 You can also hire a photographer available at entry who will make sure you get the best pictures from different angles while you are on the swings.

 There are numerous jungle swings ranging from 10 meters to 78 meters above the ground.
 With 12 single swings, 3 tandem swings, 1 single, 1 couple bed swing, and 1 family bed swing.

 Explore The Tegalalang Rice Terrace

 The view of the rice terrace in Bali is really stunning.
 And you properly have seen it on Instagram.
-The best thing about this place is the Bali swing and Rice Terrace are in the same area.
+The best thing about this place is that the Bali swing and Rice Terrace are in the same area.

 The rice terrace has a lot of groups who take pictures on the swings with the rice terraces in the background.
 Sunrise is properly the best time to visit the rice terraces.
 As it is still cool and you will not be sweating too much.

 - Address: Jalan Raya Ceking, Tegalalang 80517 Indonesia